On the spectra of large sparse graphs with cycles: Spectral analysis of undirected graphs with cycles

 with $\langle \cdot \rangle$ the average with respect to $P(\bx;z)$.
 In this formalism the spectrum (\ref{eq:specRes}) is written as \cite{Kuhn}

 with

 such that

-Hence, in the language of statistical mechanics the spectrum is the imaginary part of the derivative of the free energy density with respect to $\lambda$, as is seen explicitly in eq.(\ref{eq:rhoenergy}).
+Hence, in the language of statistical mechanics the spectral density $\rho(\lambda)$ of eigenvalues directly related to the imaginary part of the derivative of the free energy density with respect to $\lambda$, as is seen explicitly in eq.(\ref{eq:rhoenergy}).